titarenko/xstruct/README.md

 ### done

-should always close the chain of API calls
+should always close the chain of API calls unless you use promises

+### promise

+an alternative to node-style of doing async things, returns [`Q` promise](https://github.com/kriskowal/q)

 ## Low Level (HTML wrapper API)